Stocks turn higher after weekend riots, China cuts US ag purchases

 |NIKE INC.

-Gun-related names also garnered attention amid the riots with gun makers Sturm, Ruger & Co. and Olin Corp., ammunition maker Vista Outdoor and police body cam and Taser stun gun maker Axon Enterprise all seeing gains.
+Gun-related names also garnered attention amid the riots with gun makers Sturm, Ruger & Co. and American Outdoor Brands, ammunition maker Vista Outdoor and police body cam and Taser stun gun maker Axon Enterprise all seeing gains.

 |Ticker